yduan13/NGIAB-CloudInfra/README.md

-# Welcome to NextGen Framework National Water Model Community Repo.
-(NextGen In A Box).
+# NextGen In A Box (NGIAB)

+"NextGen In A Box" (NGIAB) is a containerized version of the NextGen National Water Resources Modeling Framework.

+The NextGen Water Resources Modeling Framework (NextGen) is a data-centric framework developed by the NOAA OWP team to enhance the forecasting of flooding and drought, improve water resource management, and protect lives, property, and the environment.

+The Cooperative Institute for Research to Operations in Hydrology (CIROH) along with Lynker has developed “NextGen In A Box” - ready-to-run, containerized and cloud-friendly version of NextGen framework, packaged with scripts to help prepare data and get you modeling more quickly.
+Leveraging open-source technical tools like Git, GitHub, CI/CD, Docker, NextGen In A Box fosters open research practices, enabling transparent and reproducible research outcomes within the NextGen framework.

-We are doing a case study : NWM run for Sipsey Fork,Black Warrior river
+We are doing a case study : NWM run for Sipsey Fork, Black Warrior River
 - We don’t want to run all of CONUS
 - We want to run NextGen locally
 - We want to have control over inputs / config.